rpat9/MasterChef/masterchef-backend/README.md

 ## 🎯 Overview

 MasterChef Backend is a **Spring Boot REST API** that generates AI-powered recipes using local LLM inference (Ollama/Mistral 7B), with JWT authentication and PostgreSQL persistence.
-Built with production-grade patterns while maintaining zero cloud costs during development.

 ### What's Working Now